auth0/docs/articles/quickstart/spa/angularjs/11-sso.md

 ---
 title: Single Sign-On
-description: This tutorial demonstrates how to use single sign on in Angular 1.x applications
+description: This tutorial demonstrates how to use single sign on in AngularJS applications
 ---

 <%= include('../../../_includes/_package', {